Bishop's Castle: Governance

 From 1584 to 1832 it was its own parliamentary borough with two MPs.
-It has been part of the Ludlow constituency since the 15th century.
+It was part of the Ludlow constituency from 1885 until its redesignation as South Shropshire in 2024 following constituency boundary changes.

 Today the town forms a civil parish, with its own town council and mayor.
 The original Town Council website was one of the first in the UK to publish agendas and minutes (from late 2000).

 An electoral ward of the same name exists in the Shropshire Council.
 This ward stretches north east to Ratlinghope and at the 2011 Census had a total population of 3,728.

 Amenities

 There are a variety of shops, local businesses and services ranging from clothes shops to the usual high street banks.
 The town is notable for a thriving selection of specialist retailers.

-There are several public houses in the town, and two micro-breweries: the Six Bells Brewery painted yellow, and the Three Tuns Brewery.
+There are several public houses in the town, and one micro-brewery: the Three Tuns Brewery.
 Additionally, the town sports a number of restaurants and bed and breakfasts, and a hotel, The Castle Hotel, built on the site of the outer bailey of the old bishop's castle.
 Other sights in the town include the House on Crutches Museum of country life, the Rail & Transport Museum, and the old cattle market in the centre of town.

 Many properties are painted in various colourful hues of blue, pink, yellow and green which are reflected on the Wintles, a new neighbourhood of energy efficient eco-houses built by Living Villages.